Intelligent Speed Assistance

 All collected data will remain anonymous and will only be used for educational and research purposes.
 Participation in this project will not affect insurance rates, driving records, or legal standing.

-Students who successfully complete the ISA program will be entered to win $5,500 in cash to fund an unforgettable, all-expense-paid trip to Washington, D.C. for FCCLA’s 2026 National Leadership Conference!
+Students who successfully complete the ISA program will be entered to win an all-expense-paid trip (Valued at $5,500) to Washington, D.C. to attend FCCLA’s 2026 National Leadership Conference!

 The winning student and their parent or guardian will: